BLUE HORIZON, BOOK 4

 “I suppose this is as good a time as any to give you all the news,” she said.
 “I had hoped to wait until after the pups were born so nothing would distract you, but I think a distraction is what we all need right now.”

 “Uh oh, here it comes…” Justy said with a gulp.
-Amanda put a nervous hand on his arm, dreading the news just as Taro had dreaded it with Merlin the night before.
+Amanda put a nervous hand on his arm, dreading the expected bad news just as Taro had the night before.

 The vixen looked over at her chief engineer.
 “Pockets, do you remember your little experiment with Natasha’s Vault system?”